lukew3/json-fill-erb-action/README.md

-# json Fill erb Action
+# JSON Fill ERB Action
 Use this action to render an erb template with data from a json file.

 Each value in the top level of the provided json object will be it's own variable usable in the erb.